teamcfadvance/BlogCFC5/install/readme.txt

 All of the above thanks to Nick Hill.

+Last Updated: May 21, 2009 (BlogCFC 5.9.3.003) | Dan G. Switzer, II
+/org/camden/blog/blog.cfc
+ * Added check to renderEntry() function to look for existing <p> tags and if they exist, it does not use the xParagraphFormatting (although you can override this behavior by setting the ignoreParagraphFormat to false.)
+Adding this check helps produce valid XHTML when you're blog is already correctly entered in as XHTML.

+/client/xmlrpc/xmlrpc.cfm
+ * Added some code to clean up <more /> tags entered when use the url.parseMarkup variable.
+The new code removes <p> elements wrapped around a <p>&lt;more/&gt;</p> string, which helps to produce valid XHTML.

 Last Updated: May 1, 2009 (BlogCFC 5.9.3.001) | Raymond Camden
 /client/xmlrpc/xmlrpc.cfm - some small fixes, but NOTE, I officially consider XMLRPC support to be a bit fubared.
 /org/camden/blog/blog.cfc - Removed author name from the RSS.
 Why?
 It was causing an issue with validation.
 The author value for RSS2 must be an email address, and I was